HallaSurvivor/Blog/_posts/2025-12-19-zorns-lemma-in-sheaves.md

   - topos-theory
 ---

-I've been burnt out on applying to postdocs lately, which means I'm back on my bullshit answering questions on math.stackexchange.
-There was a really [great question][1] a few days ago which had a wild premise: OP wanted to understand a proof in the Elephant (D4.5.14) that Zorn's Lemma is true in localic topoi!
-The proof has a nice balance between reasoning internally and externally, and it felt really good to write coherently about something that I would have found *extremely* intimidating at the start of grad school.
+I started writing this post back in mid-December when I was particularly burnt out on applying to postdocs.
+So when I saw a really [great question][1] on math.stackexchange asking how Johnstone proves Zorn's Lemma holds inside localic topoi (D4.5.14), I had to take the time to answer it, and then to write a ~~quick~~ blog post about it.
+(Reader: There ended up being nothing quick about this, haha).
+The proof has a nice balance between reasoning internally and externally, and it felt really good to write coherently about something that I would have found *extremely* intimidating at the start of grad school!

-In this post, I want to expand a bit on that answer, and say some words about how you can have a "nonconstructive" principle like Zorn's lemma inside a "constructive" world like $\mathsf{Sh}(\mathbb{R})$.
-I haven't blogged in a while (because of the postdoc applications) but I'm back in NY with some loved ones, and at this point it's starting to feel like tradition to write something from their couch!
-Here's the obligatory picture of my beloved
+I haven't blogged in
+a while (because of the postdoc applications) but I'm back in NY with some loved ones, and at this point it's starting to feel like tradition to write something from their couch! (or, at least I was back in NY when I started this, haha.
+Now I've been back in Riverside for a few weeks).

-Nugget:
+Here's the obligatory wintertime picture of my beloved Nugget:

 <p style="text-align:center;">
 <img src="/assets/images/zorns-lemma-in-sheaves/nugget.jpg" width="50%">